intelligent-machine-learning/dlrover/docs/design/easydl.md

 After the optimize processor decides the algorithm for the job, the algorithm executor executes the algorithm and generate the resource plan.

-### Operator

-When a training job is submitted, the EasyDL operator creates the elastic trainer for the training job.
-Furthermore, when the elastic trainer is to create or deletes Pods, the operator is to execute the actual Pod creation and deletion.